okfn/opendataeditor/portal/src/content/docs/documentation/working-with-tables.md

 ## Adding Package Metadata

-After making changes and validating the data, you can package the table resource(s) using the 'Data Package' feature.
+After making changes and validating the data, you can package the table resource(s) using 'Data Package'.
 To create a package, navigate to 'Create' menu and select 'Dataset'.
 You have the option to either use the default package name or specify a custom name for the package file, then click the 'Create' button.

 ![PACKAGE](../../../assets/table-package.png)

 It will create a new file named '<your_file_name>.json' containing metadata for the package and its resources.
+Or you can upload datapackage using 'ADD' menu.
 The metadata adheres to the [Frictionless Data Standards](https://specs.frictionlessdata.io).

 ![PACKAGE EDITOR](../../../assets/table-package-editor.png)

-You can also make the changes to the package metadata.
+You can also make the changes to the package metadata by clicking package file.
 Your package is now ready for publishing.

 ## Publishing to CKAN